robatron/1440-clock/README.md

 # 1440-clock

-> A minimalist clock that visualizes the 1,440 precious minutes each of us has
+> Minimalist clocks that visualize the 1,440 precious minutes each of us has
 > in a day

 ## About